MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/migration-interop-guidance-for-teams-with-skype.md

 # Migration and interoperability guidance for organizations using Teams together with Skype for Business

 > [!Tip]
-> Watch the following session to learn about [Coexistence and Interoperability](https://aka.ms/teams-upgrade-coexistence-interop)
+> Watch the following session to learn about [Coexistence and Interoperability](https://aka.ms/teams-upgrade-coexistence-interop).

 As an organization with Skype for Business starts to adopt Teams, administrators can manage the user experience in their organization using the concept of coexistence "mode" which is a property of TeamsUpgradePolicy.
 Using mode, administrators manage interop and migration as they manage the transition from Skype for Business to Teams.
 A user's mode determines in which client incoming chats and calls land as well as in what service (Teams or Skype for Business) new meetings are scheduled.
 It also governs what functionality is available in the Teams client.

+> [!IMPORTANT]
+> It can take up to 24 hours for a change to TeamsUpgradePolicy to take effect.
+Before then, user presence status may not be correct (may show as **Unknown**).

 ## Fundamental concepts